 Week 0:Tomorrow I go!

-Kidney stone removed, gear repacked, keys to apartment to be handed in to my landlord in the morning, tomorrow I go.
+The kidney stone was removed, the gear repacked, and the keys to my apartment handed over to my landlord in the morning.
+That day, I left.

-Couldn’t sleep yesterday, apprehension, doubts, firework of thoughts kicking off in my mind.
+I couldn’t sleep the night before—apprehension, doubts, and a firework of thoughts had erupted in my mind.

-Had the last meal with my friends, the thumbs up from my therapist, I’m ready.
-Everytime I hug or spend time with loved ones I’m assaulted by doubts.
-I calm myself down and remember that they’ll be in my heart throughout this, this is not a goodbye, it’s a see you later on the road!
+I’d had my last meal with friends, received a thumbs-up from my therapist, and I felt ready.
+Yet, every time I hugged or spent time with loved ones, I was assaulted by doubts.
+I calmed myself, reminding myself they’d be in my heart throughout the journey.
+This wasn’t goodbye; it was a see you later on the road.

-My girlfriend has been doing her best to manage my anxieties and fears.
-It’s hard to try and build something whilst leaving, falling for a Nomad is not always an easy choice…
+My girlfriend had done her best to help me manage my anxieties and fears.
+It wasn’t easy to try and build something while preparing to leave.
+Falling for a Nomad isn’t always an easy choice...

-I’ll frantically pack and repack my gear today, I don’t really think I have the capacity to do much more.
+That final day, I frantically packed and repacked my gear.
+I didn’t think I had the capacity to do much more

 My Son must leave this life,